jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 * [Torvalds doesn't care](http://arstechnica.com/business/2015/01/linus-torvalds-on-why-he-isnt-nice-i-dont-care-about-you/ "Doesn't care")
 * [Linus' response to previous article](http://arstechnica.com/business/2015/01/linus-torvalds-responds-to-ars-about-diversity-niceness-in-open-source/ "Response")

 On September 16, 2018, Linus Torvalds issued a public apology for his past behavior and temporarily stepped down as Linux Kernel maintainer.
 You can read the apology letter on the [Kernel mailing list](https://lkml.org/lkml/2018/9/16/167 "Linus Apology").
 Some say the apology wasn't needed, some say it is too little too late.
 Others wonder if a man of Linus' age (48) can be reformed.
 Some see this as a step in the right direction and offer a chance for redemption, some would prefer him never to return.
-This opens a bigger question of what happens to the Linux Kernel if Linus never returns, who becomes the maintainer?
-Time will tell.
+This opens a bigger question of can someone's sins that are on the internet ever be forgiven?

 In October 2018, [Linus Torvalds returned from his one month of reflection](https://www.theverge.com/2018/10/22/18011854/linus-torvalds-linux-kernel-development-return-code-of-conduct "Linus returns from a month of reflection").
 He realized that his original focus had made the Linux Kernel development area difficult for new people.
 Torvalds said, *"I need to change some of my behavior, and I want to apologize to the people that my personal behavior hurt and possibly drove away from kernel development.”*  In addition a [Contributor Covenant](https://www.contributor-covenant.org/ "Controbitor Covenant added to Linux project") was added to the Linux Project to govern these kinds of interactions in the future.